2825 Fish Hatchery Road, Allentown, PA 18103

 Guided Tours

-Our Northeastern Woodlands Room showcases the cultural heritage of the Delaware/Lenape Indians and other Northeastern Woodlands tribes.
-The exhibits include artifacts, cultural items, agricultural tools, trade goods, and interactive hands-on activities like fire-starting kits, pump drills, and atlatls (spear-throwers).
+Our exhibits showcase the cultural heritage of the Delaware/Lenape Indians and other Northeastern Woodlands tribes.
+These exhibits include artifacts, cultural items, agricultural tools, trade goods, and interactive hands-on activities like fire-starting kits, pump drills, and atlatls (spear-throwers).

-Our Inter-Tribal Room displays a variety of American Indian artistry from throughout the western hemisphere, including beadwork, dolls, basketry, pottery, dance regalia and more from the Southwest, Alaska, Central and South America, and the Midwest.
+Our inter-tribal exhibits frequently rotate and include a variety of American Indian artistry from throughout the western hemisphere, such as beadwork, tomahawks, basketry, pottery, dance regalia and more.

 Clair A. Carbonell